Be1zebub/Chrome-Tabs-tree/readme.md

 Essential for anyone managing numerous tabs and tab groups.

 Killer-feature: "**Archive**"
-If you're overwhelmed by too many tabs, the "Archive Group" & "Archive Tab" feature allows you to temporarily remove it from tab bar while saving its contents for later access.
+If you're overwhelmed by too many tabs, the "Archive Group" & "Archive Tab" features allows you to temporarily remove it from tab bar while saving its contents for later access.

 ![preview](media/preview.png)